-On the other hand, there are positive signs for the development of LNG and natural gas markets,.
-First, there are an increasing number of LNG importing countries which provide more opportunities for offtake contracts as well as a diversification of the contracts portfolio to cater for an array of economic and political risks.
-Second, the reduced LNG price has enabled more customers to access the commodity which provides for an increase in the overall market size and customer base.
+On the other hand, there are positive signs for the development of LNG and natural gas markets.
+First, there are an increasing number of LNG importing countries, which provide more opportunities for offtake contracts as well as a diversification of the contracts portfolio to cater for an array of economic and political risks.
+Second, the reduced LNG price has enabled more customers to access the commodity, which provides for an increase in the overall market size and customer base.
 Third, new technologies such as floating storage regasification units and smaller scale LNG transport mechanisms allow for a more flexible market that can serve a wider array of customers.
 Smaller scale LNG also provides a platform for developing the natural gas market in emerging economies.

-Natural gas has also been recognized as an important cleaner fossil fuel that could play a prominent bridging and base load support role in the energy mix during shifts to clean energy technologies.
-These trends indicate that the LNG market is maturing and will provide more diverse options for both producing and procuring LNG that could serve a variety of institutional and private customers.
+Natural gas has been recognized as an important part of the clean energy mix, with demonstrated success in lowering emissions.
+Trends indicate that the LNG market is maturing and will provide more diverse options for both producing and procuring LNG that could serve a variety of institutional and private customers.